ai-detected/ai-content-detectors/README.md

  - [GPTZero](https://gptzero.me/) - Utilizes various advanced techniques to detect AI-generated text.

  ### H
+ - [HiPDF](https://www.hipdf.com/ai-detector) - You like GPTZero but want something cheaper?
+HiPDF is the answer.
  - [Hive Moderation](https://gptkit.ai/) - Spots text created by AI tools like ChatGPT.
 Can also detect synthetic media.

  ### I